Zelenskyy accuses China of helping Russia undermine peace summit

 “China rejects comments that smear and scapegoat China on the Ukraine issue.
 China handles the export of military products prudently and responsibly and strictly controls the export of dual-use articles,” Chinese foreign ministry spokesperson Wang Wenbin told reporters in May.
 “Shifting the blame to China does not solve the crisis.”

 China’s foreign ministry last week said it would be “difficult” to attend the peace conference if Russia remained banned from attending.
 "What is the purpose of such a conference if the major warring party did not attend?
-It would just become a PR effort," said Senior Col. Zhou Bo of China's military.
+It would just become a PR effort," said former Senior Col. Zhou Bo, who is now a senior fellow researching security at Tsinghua University in Beijing.
 "This is one-sided right from the beginning."

 Speaking at Sunday’s Shangri-La security dialogue, which is organized by the think tank the International Institute for Strategic Studies, China’s defense minister, Dong Jun, on Sunday said Beijing has been “promoting peace talks with a responsible attitude.”
 He did not mention the Swiss conference.